ministryofjustice/cloud-platform-user-guide/source/documentation/concepts/namespace-limits.md

 The cloud platform is a single kubernetes cluster, hosting multiple different MoJ services.
 So, the cluster capacity (in terms of memory and CPU) needs to be [shared efficiently][kube-scheduler] between the different services.

 The smallest unit of work we ask the cluster to manage is a container, and in our case, the largest unit is a [namespace].
-Scheduling these workloads across the [worker nodes] which comprise the cluster is a classic [packing problem], complicated by the fact that the cluster can't be sure in advance how much resource (memory and CPU) a container is going to need.
+The cluster has several [worker nodes], which supply the memory and CPU capacity on which workloads can run.
+So, kubernetes has to solve a classic [packing problem] - run a bunch of different workloads on the cluster, putting them on different worker nodes in the most efficient way possible.
+But, the cluster can't be sure in advance how much resource (memory and CPU) any given container is going to need.

 To help with this, we specify **request limits**.
 This article will use "request" because that's the official kubernetes term, but request is a slightly awkward term here.
 It might be better to think of "reserving" rather than requesting resources.